Flong: Book and job printing

+Casting

 The golden rule for stereotyping was to have cool metal and a hot box to avoid problems with shrinkage cavities on the face of the plate or sinks, where the face of the plate shrank away from the front.
 Sometimes a casting board was used to slow the cooling at the back of the casting, as this could help to avoid problems due to the flong being a poor conductor.
 Before casting, the casting box was heated.
 This could be done by ladling hot type metal into it as many as three times and removing the resulting plate.
 Alternatively, the mould could be gas-heated.

 The dry flong was then trimmed, leaving just enough of a margin to go under the gauges in the casting box.
 These gauges were the pieces of metal, typically an L-shaped piece and a straight piece to border the sides and bottom of the flong in the casting box.
-The flong was then place in the casting box and the gauges placed at its sides.
+The flong was then placed in the casting box and the gauges placed at its sides.
 The box was closed up, with scrap paper used to form an apron to help funnel the molten type metal into the box.

 The type metal mixture used for stereotype plates had from five to ten percent of tin and fifteen percent of antimony, with the balance in lead.
 The percentage of tin varies with the type of mould as tin makes the cast sharper.
 Five percent was fine for text letterpress, but ten percent was needed for half-tone blocks.

-Illustrations of the papier-mâché process

 The following illustrations from Stereotyping and Electrotyping (1880) by Frederick J. Wilson show some of the steps in the process of making and using a flong.

 Beating a papier-mâché flong into a forme.

 A steam drying table for the flong and forme.

 Placing the dry flong in the casting box.